How-to: Persist Scheduler Jobs

 Increase existing Scheduler Storage Size

-By default, each Scheduler will create a Persistent Volume and Persistent Volume Claim of size 1Gi against the default standard storage class for each Scheduler replica.
+On clusters upgraded from before Dapr v1.18, each Scheduler PVC is typically 1Gi (inherited from the earlier default) against the default standard storage class for each Scheduler replica.
+The procedure below applies whenever you need to grow existing PVCs, regardless of their starting size.
 These will look similar to the following, where in this example we are running Scheduler in HA mode.

 NAMESPACE NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS VOLUMEATTRIBUTESCLASS AGE